 Meanwhile, in Farnham, the sun shone all day!
 Clearly it’s the first rain free day for some time as the park was packed with people.
 It reminded me of a Beijing park…sans pollution, entrance fee and group Tai Chi.

 Actually, it was the most crowded I’ve ever seen it.
-Lots of families, most walking dogs but not all, walking along the all weather park.
+Lots of families, most walking dogs but not all, taking advantage of the all weather path.
 The poodles were kept very busy avoiding or confronting the many canines that walked passed us.

 Most of the day I spent inside, fully engrossed in housework and general tidiness.
 And, of course, gradually catching up with the Archers.